MicrosoftDocs/msteams-docs/msteams-platform/messaging-extensions/high-quality-message-extension.md

 > [!IMPORTANT]
 >
-> * Plugins for Microsoft Copilot for Microsoft 365 are in preview and only work in Microsoft 365 Chat in Microsoft Teams.
+> * Plugins for Microsoft Copilot for Microsoft 365 are in preview and only work in Microsoft 365 Copilot in Microsoft Teams.
 > * Ensure that Copilot for Microsoft 365 is available for your organization.
 You have two ways to get a developer environment for Copilot:
 >   * A sandbox Microsoft 365 tenant with Copilot (available in limited preview through [TAP membership](https://developer.microsoft.com/microsoft-365/tap)).
 >   * An enterprise customer production environment with Microsoft Copilot for Microsoft 365 licenses.